Poyoman39/specifier-resolution-node/README.md

 ---

-This package is based on the [extensionless project](https://www.npmjs.com/package/extensionless) project, but import [import-meta-resolve](https://www.npmjs.com/package/import-meta-resolve) algorithm so that it's closer to the behavior of node.js 18 with --experimental-loader=specifier-resolution-node
+This package is based on the [extensionless project](https://www.npmjs.com/package/extensionless) project, but use [import-meta-resolve](https://www.npmjs.com/package/import-meta-resolve) algorithm to get closer to the behavior of node.js 18 with --experimental-loader=specifier-resolution-node

 Particulary, it supports `imports: {}` when it's specified in `package.json`